Dynamic MR Imaging Using Manifold Alignment

 - X. Chen, M. Usman, C. Baumgartner, C. Prieto and A. P. King, "Motion-free Abdominal MRI using Manifold Alignment", Proceedings ISMRM, 2015.

-The graph-based signatures employed by the self-aligning manifolds work have since been developed, resulting in a new technique based on wave kernel signatures.
-This has been demonstrated to produce superior performance on the problem of 4D MR slice stacking.
+The graph-based signatures employed by the self-aligning manifolds work have since been developed, resulting in a new technique based on wave kernel signatures which also permits the contributions of the different datasets to the aligned manifold to be individually weighted.
+This has been demonstrated to produce superior performance on the problem of 4D MR slice stacking and was also demonstrated on semi-supervised alignment of simultaneously acquired PET and MR data.

 - J. R. Clough, D. R. Balfour, P. K. Marsden, C. Prieto, A. J. Reader, A. P. King, "MRI Slice Stacking Using Manifold Alignment and Wave Kernel Signatures", Proceedings ISBI, pp319-323, 2018. (paper)